geosolutions-it/django-wfe/README.md

 ## Usage

+*Important!* Do **not** use `from something import *` in the files django-wfe is using.

+In the current version of the django_wfe it is discouraged to use import all format in all files, especially in Steps, Decisions and Workflows definition files.
+Usually, the application will not be bothered by such syntax, but the automatical synchronization of the database with your custom WFE models (workflows, steps and decisions) during the runtime may fail.

 ### Declaring Steps

-In the file provided in `WFE_STEPS` define your Steps.
+In a convinient file define your Steps.
 The Step is a class inheriting from `django_wfe.steps.Step`, which overrides its `execute()` method with a custom logic. `execute()` generally takes only one parameter `_input`, which is a result of the previously executed task.
 Please note, it is up to you to take care of the `_input` which is received by the Step.
 The Step executed before the current one in the Workflow does not necessarily need to follow any schema of its output.

 The basic Step implementation could look like: